sayan-neogy/S3N/README.md

 ### `images`

-This folder contains image files used for classification and detection tasks.
+This folder contains image files predicted with classification and detection models.
 It includes subfolders for different datasets, such as `validation_set`, `test_dataset_1`, and `test_dataset_2`.

-- `validation_set`: Contains images from the validation dataset used for evaluation.
+- `validation_set`: Contains predicted images with bounding box and confidence level from the validation dataset used for evaluation.
-- `test_dataset_1`: Contains images from the first testing dataset.
+- `test_dataset_1`: Contains predicted images with bounding box and confidence level from the Test Dataset 1 used for evaluation.
-- `test_dataset_2`: Contains images from the second testing dataset.
+- `test_dataset_2`: Contains predicted images with bounding box and confidence level from the Test Dataset 2 used for evaluation.

 ### `interpretability_plot_eigen_cam`

 This folder contains interpretability plots generated using Eigen CAM for different datasets.

 - `validation_set`: Interpretability plots for the validation dataset.
-- `test_dataset_1`: Interpretability plots for the first testing dataset.
+- `test_dataset_1`: Interpretability plots for the Test Dataset 1.
-- `test_dataset_2`: Interpretability plots for the second testing dataset.
+- `test_dataset_2`: Interpretability plots for the Test Dataset 2.

 ### `excel`